caseyryan/flutter_focus_watcher/README.md

 It's very easy to use.
 You may add it as a library or simply copy *flutter_focus_watcher.dart* into your project.
 It doesn't have any external dependencies

-Then simply wrap your whole app with FocusWatcher widget like this:
+Then simply do this.
+Notice that FocusWatcher is inside MaterialApp.
+That's because it inherits MediaQuery from that

 ```dart
 import 'package:flutter/material.dart';